royalapplications/docs/src/r2021/index.md

 <br />

-*Tip: Remember that you can only create or edit connection objects if you have a matching plugin for that connection type installed.*
+_Tip: Remember that you can only create or edit connection objects if you have a matching plugin for that connection type installed._

 </div>

 # [Royal Server](#tab/tab-id-rs)

-### Quick start guide for **Royal Server**:
+### Quick start guide for **Royal Server**

 <div style="clear: both" markdown="1">

 #### Configure a Worker Account and start Royal Server